Heard says Depp sexually assaulted her in Australia while filming ‘Pirates’ | Malay Mail

 Depp, during four days of testimony earlier, denied ever being physically abusive towards Heard and claimed she was the one who was frequently violent.

-Depp’s lawyers earlier put experts on the stand who testified that he has lost millions because of the abuse accusations, including a US$22.5-million payday for the sixth instalment of the Pirates franchise.
+Depp’s lawyers earlier put experts on the stand who testified that he has lost millions because of the abuse accusations, including a US$22.5-million payday for the sixth installment of the “Pirates” franchise.

 Depp filed the defamation complaint in the United States after losing a separate libel case in London in November 2020 that he brought against The Sun for calling him a “wife-beater.”

 Depp, a three-time Oscar nominee, and Heard met in 2009 on the set of The Rum Diary and were married in February 2015.
-Their divorce was finalised two years later. — AFP
+Their divorce was finalized two years later. — AFP